himarnoel/Septra/README.md

 # Septra

-### Septra is an ecommerce brand, Septra reduces the stress of going into the store to get a product
+### Septra is an ecommerce brand, Septra reduces the stress of going to store to get a product you can get the product from your phone

-## Getting Started
+## Payment Gateway

+### The app uses Paystack as it's payment gateway